steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/scripts/README.md

 * `update_now.sh` A Grunt process used to pre-process the files within /app/ and then execute the `copy_dev_files.sh` to copy the files to /web/.
 * `start.sh` similar as above but also uses Grunt to 'watch' the files within /app/, updating them whenever a change is detected.
+* `clear_cache.sh` Performs a drush cex command, clearing all of the cache.
 * `config_export.sh` Will export the current Drupal config into the /app/config/ folder.
+* `config_import.sh` Will export the current Drupal config into the /app/config/ folder.

 ### docker
 This folder contains Docker related scripts.